petertseng/adventofcode-rb-2020/README.md

   I attempted to submit the answer via `curl`, but it hung (others were experiencing unpredictable issues that day as well).
   I tried to submit via the website but transposed two digits, and the one minute penalty cost almost exactly 50 points.
   Simply retrying the `curl` may have succeeded.
+* Day 08 (Handheld Halting): Skimming the problem statement caused implementing extra unnecessary logic.
+  The problem statement has clearly stated that since there's no control flow, any attempt to execute an instruction twice constitutes a loop.
+  Missing this and instead writing code to only run for N instructions wasted time.

 # Posting schedule and policy